csiro-data-school/python-files/_episodes/13-testing.md

 {: .callout}

 > ## The Cost
-> It is important to count the cost of testing in project planning.
+> Developing software is more than just writing code that implements functionality.
+It is important to count the cost of testing in project planning.
 {: .callout}

 ## Requirement 5